Sonnentierchen/forschungsprojekt/Matterport Mask RCNN/README.md

 ## Setting up the Mask RCNN implementation

-* Clone with git: https://github.com/matterport/Mask_RCNN **Mask RCNN's code has to be in the same folder as the python script**
+* Clone with git: https://github.com/matterport/Mask_RCNN and put the code into the mrcnn folder.
-* Download the weights for the network at https://github.com/matterport/Mask_RCNN/releases and put them in the source folder of Mask RCNN
+* Download the weights for the network at https://github.com/matterport/Mask_RCNN/releases and put them in the root folder where you cloned this project.
+The weights have to be named mask_rcnn_coco.h5.

 # Code Structure